Şehzade Mehmed Abdülkadir: Personal life

 When Abdülkadir came of age, his father arranged his marriage to Emine Sultan, daughter of Sultan Abdulaziz and Neşerek Kadın.
-However, Emine abominated this decision and repudiated it as she didn't wanted to marry a man younger than her, although the Sultan considered this pertinent.
+However, Emine abominated this decision and repudiated it as she didn't want to marry a man younger than her, although the Sultan considered this pertinent.
 The engagement was annulated by Mehmed V after Abdülhamid'II deposition.

 Abdülkadir's first consort was Mislimelek Hanım.
 She was born in 1883.
 Her real name was Pakize Marshania.
-Her father was Prince Abdülkadir Hasan Bey Marshania (1862–1917), an Abkhazian Officer in the Imperial Ottoman Army, whose family had migrated from the Caucasus, and her mother was Mevlüde Hanım.
-In 1890, aged seven, she was given to the palace, in order to become companion of her cousin Nemika Sultan.
+Her father was Prince Abdülkadir Hasan Bey Marshania (1862–1917), an Abkhazian officer in the Imperial Ottoman Army, whose family had migrated from the Caucasus, and her mother was Mevlüde Hanım.
+In 1890, aged seven, she was given to the palace, in order to become companion of her cousin princess Nemika Sultan.
 She married Abdülkadir on 10 June 1898.
 The marriage was performed by the Sultan's Senior Imam, Hafız Raşid Efendi and witnessed by Cevher Ağa, Esvabcıbaşı İsmet Bey, Imam of Sinan Paşa Mosque, Mustafa Asım Efendi, and the imperial harem departure manager, Ali Rıza Efendi.
 The wedding took place on 21 June 1898.
 She was the mother of Şehzade Ahmed Orhan who died in 1901.
-At the exile of the imperial family in 1924, Mislimelek went to Hungary, then in 1933 to Bulgaria and later to Albania in 1943, where she was imprisoned in a Nazi concentration camp between 1944 and 1945.
+Upon the exile of the imperial family in 1924, Mislimelek went to Hungary, then in 1933 to Bulgaria and later to Albania in 1943, where she was imprisoned in a Nazi concentration camp in 1944 and 1945.
 At the end of World War II, she went to Beirut in 1946.
-She penned her memoirs in 1950s, and died in Tripoli in 1955.
+She penned her memoirs in the 1950s, and died in Tripoli in 1955.

 His second consort was Suhendan Hanım.
 She was born in 1882.
 She was an Abkhazian from Tokat.
 They married in 1902.
 She didn't have any children.
 They divorced in 1908.
 She died in 1929.
 His third consort was Mihriban Hanım.
 She was born in 1890.
 She was an Abkhazian born in Kayalar Memduhiye neighbourhood of Adapazarı.
 She had one brother.
 She was a slender, and beautiful woman, and had blonde hair.
 They married in 1907.
 She was the mother of Șehzade Mehmed Orhan, born in 1909.
 After the two divorced in 1913, she went to live with her brother.
-She died in Egypt between 1955 and 1956.
+She died in Egypt in 1955 or 1956.
 His fourth consort was Pervin Hanım.
 She was born in 1880.
 They married in 1908 and divorced the same year.
 She died in 1917.